Communicable Disease

 Managing Emergency Health Care and Communicable Diseases in the School Setting (NYSED 11/2023)

-Note: Education Law authorizes physicians, nurse practitioners, physician assistants, and registered professional nurses (RN) to assess and exclude a student who displays signs and symptoms of a communicable disease.
-Medical directors should provide written guidance for school nurses and other school health professionals to follow on the basic signs and symptoms of potential infectious disease that warrant excluding a student from school until the student is seen and cleared by a licensed health care provider.
+• Medical directors should provide written guidance for school nurses and other school health professionals to follow on the basic signs and symptoms of potential infectious diseases that warrant school exclusion until the student is seen and cleared by a licensed healthcare provider.

 CDC Diseases & Conditions